pocketsvg/PocketSVG/README.md

 # PocketSVG
-A class that converts Scalable Vector Graphics (SVG) into:
+An Objective-C class that converts Scalable Vector Graphics (SVG) into:
 * CGPaths
 * CAShapeLayers
 * UIBezierCurves
 * NSBezierCurves.

 This makes it easy to create vector-based paths and shapes in your iOS or OS X apps.

-This a fork of an [SVG to bezier path parser by Martin Haywood](http://ponderwell.net/2011/05/converting-svg-paths-to-objective-c-paths/), with fixes by [Pieter Omvlee](http://www.bohemiancoding.com/) and Dominic Mortlock.

 Feedback, improvements, and pull requests are welcome.